To Roll Something

 When you try to roll something, the outside bits may be moving, but its core (ころ) stays still.
 Picture yourself making the earth roll across the floor.
 The outside parts where the people live are spinning round and round, but the earth's core is in exactly the same place.

-I rolled a can of juice.
+I rolled a stone.

 Dung beetleは、フンを転がすことから「フンコロガシ」と言います。